 spectacular yearly firework contest, and Pearson, as is also customary for this time of the year, will be offering our always popular training event for private language school teachers on Wednesday 27 June.

 Bitten off more than you can chew?

+This week’s blog post is about two topics close to my heart: food and language (probably in that order).
 Although Britain is not as known for its gastronomy in the same way that perhaps France, Italy or Spain are, English is full of food-related idiomatic language.